operolabs/.github/profile/README.md

 ## Opero-1

-Opero-1-30B is an in-house trained for completing tasks on the browser.
+Opero-1-30B is an in-house model trained for completing tasks on the browser.
 We will release more information about this soon.

 ## Contributions